cfloyd252/My-Fit-Journal-Client/README.md

 Password: pass

 ## Summary
-My Fit Journal is a web application that allows the the user to track their fitness progress by logging entries of different types of fitness data.
-Currently there are logs for water consumtion, user's weight, and their exercises.
+My Fit Journal is a web application that allows the user to track their fitness progress by logging entries of different types of fitness data.
+Currently, there are logs for water consumption, user's weight, and their exercises.
 In future updates, the user will also be able to log meals and create a list of custom exercise names.

 <div>
     <img src='./src/screenshots/Landing.jpg'>